bodo-ai/PyDough/documentation/dsl.md

 )
 ```

-Bad Example #5: For each address, finds whether the state name starts with `"C"`.
+**Bad Example #5**: For each address, finds whether the state name starts with `"C"`.
 This is invalid because it calls the builtin Python `.startswith` string method, which is not supported in PyDough (should have instead used a defined PyDough behavior, like the `STARTSWITH` function).

 ```py
 %%pydough
 Addresses(is_c_state=state.startswith("c"))
 ```

-Bad Example #6: For each address, finds the state bird of the state it is in.
+**Bad Example #6**: For each address, finds the state bird of the state it is in.
 This is invalid because the `state` property of each record of `Addresses` is a scalar expression, not a subcolleciton, so it does not have any properties that can be accessed with `.` syntax.

 ```py
 %%pydough
 Addresses(state_bird=state.bird)
 ```

-Bad Example #7: For each current occupant of each address, lists their first name, last name, and city/state they live in.
+**Bad Example #7**: For each current occupant of each address, lists their first name, last name, and city/state they live in.
 This is invalid because `city` and `state` are not properties of the current collection (`People`, accessed via `current_occupants` of each record of `Addresses`).

 ```py
 %%pydough
 Addresses.current_occupants(first_name, last_name, city, state)
 ```

-Bad Example #8: For each person include their ssn and current address.
+**Bad Example #8**: For each person include their ssn and current address.
 This is invalid because a collection cannot be a CALC term, and `current_address` is a sub-collection property of `People`.
 Instead, properties of `current_address` can be accessed.

 ```py
 %%pydough